twelvelabs-io/twelvelabs-python/README.md

   - `medium`
   - `low`

-For a description of each field in the request and response, see the [Make any-to-video search requests](/reference/any-to-video-search) page.
+For a description of each field in the request and response, see the [Make a search request](https://docs.twelvelabs.io/v1.3/sdk-reference/python/search#make-a-search-request) page.

 **Search using image queries**